destinedfromthestart/destined-ioctl/README.md

 ## could it be made undetected?

-not in this state, you'd have to find a different method of loading it which would require a rewolrk of the base since it relies on being loaded with an accessible driverobject its just spaghetti code tbh near to the end of developing it i just got lazy with organization, you can probably find better bases out there
+not in this state, you'd have to find a different method of loading it which would require a rework of the base since it relies on being loaded with an accessible driverobject its just spaghetti code tbh near to the end of developing it i just got lazy with organization, you can probably find better bases out there

 ## why am i leaking this?